isomerpages/mlaw-corp/_covid19/02-H-Construction.md

 **2. I am a party to a construction or supply contract.
 What reliefs under the Act are applicable to me?**

-* First, if you are unable to perform your obligations due to COVID-19, the other party to the contract cannot commence or continue court proceedings or insolvency proceedings against you during the prescribed period (i.e. up to <a href="#31Marnote">31 December 2021</a>).
+* First, if you are unable to perform your obligations due to COVID-19, the other party to the contract cannot commence or continue court proceedings or insolvency proceedings against you during the prescribed period (i.e. up to <a href="#31Marnote">28 February 2022</a>).
 For the avoidance of doubt, adjudication proceedings under the BCISOPA will remain available to the relevant parties during the prescribed period.

 * Second, if you are a contractor who is unable to supply goods or services due to Covid-19, the Act gives you a defence against any claims for breach of contract or damages (e.g. liquidated damages) due to that inability to perform the obligation.

 *	This defence is available to you only after you have served the Notification for Relief during the prescribed period.
 It may be raised separately in dispute resolution proceedings – in adjudication (under the BCISOPA), arbitration or court proceedings between the relevant parties, separate from the regime under the COVID-19 Act.
   * For the avoidance of doubt, under the Act, **the Assessor’s determination is limited to (a) whether the party to the construction or supply contract is unable to perform an obligation; and (b) whether the inability is to a material extent caused by COVID-19**.
 The Assessor would not assess or determine the extent of delay that is attributable to COVID-19, and the amount of liquidated damages or damages payable.

-*	In addition, under the Act, if you are unable to perform your contractual obligations due to COVID-19, the other party is also prohibited from calling on a performance bond in relation to that inability earlier than 7 days before the expiry of the performance bond, for the prescribed period (i.e. up till <a href="#31Marnote">31 December 2021</a>).
+*	In addition, under the Act, if you are unable to perform your contractual obligations due to COVID-19, the other party is also prohibited from calling on a performance bond in relation to that inability earlier than 7 days before the expiry of the performance bond, for the prescribed period (i.e. up till <a href="#31Marnote">28 February 2022</a>).

 **3. What must I do to enjoy the reliefs?**